MediFlorida

 Understanding your skin, choosing the right treatment

-Hyperpigmentation occurs when excess melanin forms deposits in the skin, creating patches darker than the surrounding area.
-Common forms include melasma, post-inflammatory hyperpigmentation (PIH), and sun spots.
+Hyperpigmentation occurs when excess melanin creates patches darker than the surrounding area, including melasma, PIH, and sun spots.

 Common Causes